On the cusp of cusps: a universal model for extreme scattering events in the ISM: Introduction

 If thin plasma sheets explain scintillation observations and are consistent with current understandings of the physics of turbulence in the ISM, might they not also explain ESEs?
 Here we propose a model for ESEs that arises naturally from the thin sheet picture which qualitatively explains several features of current ESE observations, including the complex frequency structure.
 The model we propose is a simple application of catastrophe theory at the density level of the lens description.
 That is, lensing by thin sheets can be effectively described by the projected density of the sheet onto a plane perpendicular to the line of sight.
 Mathematically, singularities in the projection map can be classified and described by a small set of elementary catastrophes \citep{thom1975structural}.
 Fold ($A_2$) catastrophes in corrugated plasma sheets have been proposed as an explanation for pulsar scintillation observations \citep{2006ApJ...640L.159G, 2014MNRAS.442.3338P, simard_predicting_2018}.
 Here we propose the next higher-order catastrophe, the $A_3$ cusp, as an explanation for ESEs.
 We call this framework ``doubly catastrophic" lensing, since catastrophe theory has long been applied to the theory of lensing to describe the magnification of sources near singularities in the lens map \citep{Nye}.
 In addition to describing the magnification as a network of catastrophes, here we describe the lens itself as a catastrophe.
 One of the advantages of such a framework, is that the elementary catastrophes are universal and described by a small number of unfolding parameters.
 Therefore, if correct, the effective lenses describing ESEs may be exceptionally simple in form, even if the physical plasma sheets are formed by complex physical processes.

 This paper is structured as follows.
 In Section~\ref{sec:model} we introduce our model for ESEs and discuss some of its qualitative features.
-In Section~\ref{sec:scint} we discuss the possibility of using the doubly catastrophic lensing framework to explain both scintillation and ESEs.
-In Section~\ref{sec:0834} we analyse in detail observations of an extreme scattering event in the pulsar PSR B0834+06 with our model, and in Section~\ref{sec:applications} we discuss potential applications of this framework.
+In Section~\ref{sec:0834} we analyse in detail observations of an extreme scattering event in the pulsar PSR B0834+06 with our model.
+In Section~\ref{sec:scint} we discuss the possibility of using the doubly catastrophic lensing framework to explain both scintillation and ESEs, and in Section~\ref{sec:applications} we discuss potential applications of this framework.